buildbot/buildbot/master/docs/developer/cls-buildsteps.rst

         This method is called at build startup with the default workdir for the build.
         Steps which allow a workdir to be specified, but want to override it with the build's default workdir, can use this method to apply the default.

-    .. py:method:: setStepStatus(status)

-        :param status: step status
-        :type status: :class:`~buildbot.status.buildstep.BuildStepStatus`

-        This method is called to set the status instance to which the step should report.
-        The default implementation sets :attr:`step_status`.

-    .. py:attribute:: step_status

-        The :class:`~buildbot.status.buildstep.BuildStepStatus` object tracking the status of this step.

     .. py:method:: setupProgress()

         This method is called during build setup to give the step a chance to set up progress tracking.